Islam and modernity

-Industrial Revolution's impact on Islam
+Industrial Revolution

-In the 18th century Europe was undergoing major transformations as the new ideas of the Enlightenment, which stressed the importance of science, rationality, and human reason; and the new technologies of the Industrial Revolution swept across Europe, giving Europeans great power and influence.
+In the 18th century, Europe was undergoing major transformations as the new ideas of the Enlightenment, which stressed the importance of science, rationality, and human reason; and the new technologies of the Industrial Revolution swept across Europe, giving Europeans great power and influence.
 In the last quarter of the 18th century, the gap widened between the technical skills of some western and northern European countries and those of the rest of the world.

 The rise of modern Europe coincided with what many scholars refer to as the decline of the Ottoman Empire, which by the 18th century was facing political, military, and economic breakdown.
 While prior to the 18th century the Ottomans had regarded themselves to be either of superior or, by the mid-18th century, of equal strength to Europe, by the end of the 18th century the power relationship between the Ottoman Empire and Europe began to shift in Europe's favor.

 French occupation of the Ottoman Empire

-In 1798 Napoleon Bonaparte's army occupied the Ottoman province of Egypt and killed roughly 3000 Egyptians.
+In 1798 Napoleon Bonaparte's army occupied the Ottoman province of Egypt and killed roughly 3,000 Egyptians.
 Although the occupation was only three years, (followed by lingering hostility to the French) the experience ultimately exposed the Egyptian people to Enlightenment ideas and Europe's new technology.